 AB Testing Sample Size: The 4 Levels of Difficulty

 AB testing has become a major part of web-marketing.
 Even so, many tests are completely useless.
 This post will show you when AB testing actually works and when it is a waste of time and money.
-If the AB testing sample size is larger than the traffic a site receives in several months, then website experiments are not an option.
+If you do not have enough traffic for the AB testing sample size you need, experiments are not an option.

 - The duration of the test,